 The reinforcing cage in which the O-Cell assembly will be positioned can either be made in two parts or be cut.
 The completed O-Cell assembly will then be fitted to the reinforcing cages and welded into the correct position under Fugro instruction.

-For preliminary tests a carrying frame can be used.
+For preliminary tests a carrying frame can be used instead of a reinforcing cage.
 This will be constructed specifically to locate the O-Cell assembly at the desired elevation.